 Our interregnum continues.
-Twice we have advertised through the Church Times and twice we have not had anyone to interview.
-The seven churches have met with our Rural Dean to discuss the way forward and, initially, decided to “revisit” the Parish Profile at a meeting in Great Carlton on Monday, June 11th, in readiness for the placement of a third recruitment advert in the autumn.
-We are also thinking about and discussing what to do in case this third advert has no response.
+Twice we have advertised through the Church Times and twice we have had no one to interview.
+The seven churches of the benefice have met with our Rural Dean to discuss the way forward and, initially, decided to “revisit” the Parish Profile at a meeting in Great Carlton on Monday, June 11th, in readiness for the placement of a third recruitment advert in the autumn.
+We continue to pray for a positive response.

-Meanwhile we are now preparing for our Patronal Festival in July.
-We are having a concert given by the Somercotes Singers on the 13th, going on pilgrimage to Walsingham on the 14th, and an evening Songs of Praise will replace our usual Morning Prayer on Sunday 15th, St Edith’s Feast Day.
+Meanwhile we are preparing for our Patronal Festival in July.
+We look forward to a concert given by the Somercotes Singers on the 13th, going on pilgrimage to Walsingham on the 14th, and an evening Songs of Praise will replace our usual Morning Prayer on Sunday 15th, St Edith’s Feast Day.
 Please see our Calendar for details of upcoming events.

 After a lot of work from people in all of our seven parishes the beginning of the end is in sight.
 Our Rural Dean, Rev. Nick, joined us at the end of our Benefice Eucharist on October 29th.
 There were representatives from each of the seven churches present, and the Parish Profile we had been working on through the summer was formally, and unanimously, approved.
 This means that in early December the Vacancy will be advertised in the Church Times and we hope to hold interviews towards the end of January.
 We hope – and pray.